ericridderstrom/datasciencecoursera/README.md

 # datasciencecoursera
-This is the repository required as a Course Project on Week 4 of The Data Scientist's Toolbox course
+This repository contains the projects and assignments for the Coursera specialization on Data Science by the Johns Hopkins University.